 - Bank statements for the last three months and a reference letter from your bank (not always required)

 How much you’ll need to pay in additional fees will vary per bank and mortgage.
-You can expect to pay at least an arrangement fee, administration fee, and deed registration fee.
+Typical fees include:

 Banks usually require you to have some form of life insurance before taking out a mortgage.
 In some cases, you also need medical insurance or building insurance.
 This last one will cover the cost of housing repairs if there is any damage (e.g., due to fire or flooding).